 The Drawings of Al Taylor is organized by the Morgan Library & Museum, New York and curated by Isabelle Dervaux, Acquavella Curator and Department Head of Modern & Contemporary Drawings.

-The exhibition is made possible with generous support from the Sherman Fairchild Fund for Exhibitions, the Ricciardi Family Exhibition Fund, and the Robert Lehman Foundation.
+The exhibition is made possible by generous support from the Sherman Fairchild Fund for Exhibitions, the Ricciardi Family Exhibition Fund, Alyce Williams Toonk, the Robert Lehman Foundation, and David Zwirner.